zwaba/Toggle_2IN/README.md

 # Toggle_2IN
-.lv2 plugin for Mod / Toggle switch
+.lv2 plugin utility for Mod / Toggle switch

 Same as the MOD switchbox plugin but switch possible with CV